Oleksandr-Liashkov/goit-markup-hw-06/README.md

 - v 1.3.1 - "Portfolio" Section adaptation for Tablet and Desktop completed.

 - v 1.4.0 - Footer adaptation for Tablet and Desktop completed.

+- v 1.5.0 - Modal adaptation for Tablet and Desktop completed.